 h) Five members of the Management Committee shall form a quorum.

 3. a) The Annual General Meeting shall be held in February of each year when the Honorary Treasurer shall present to the meeting Audited Financial Statement for the preceding year.

 b) A half-yearly meeting shall be held in November of each year if Management consider proposed rule changes warrant a half-yearly meeting.
 Otherwise business added to the AGM agenda.

 c) The Officers, league auditors and members of the Management Committee will serve for a period of two years and if they have intimated their willingness to stand they shall be eligible for re-election bi-annually.

-4. Any proposals for alterations to rules shall be submitted in writing to the League Secretary no later than 30th August of each year.
+4. Any proposals for alterations to rules shall be submitted in writing by the Club Secretary to the League Secretary no later than 30th August of each year.
 The Secretary will notify all clubs of such proposals not less than 14 days prior to the half-yearly meeting.
 Any such proposal, if duly seconded, will be put to the half-yearly meeting and if carried by the majority of members voting, shall be adopted forthwith.

 5. Each team shall be furnished with a copy of the rules and be bound thereby.
 Any cases of infringement of rules shall be dealt with by the Management Committee.